 The synthesis of RNA on a DNA template is called transcription.
 As a result of transcription, mRNA molecules are formed that carry information for protein synthesis in the cell, as well as transport, ribosomal and other types of RNA molecules that perform structural and catalytic functions.
 The synthesis of these RNA molecules - copies of the nucleotide sequences of sections of the DNA molecule - is catalyzed by enzymes called RNA polymerases.

-The process of lengthening the RNA chain continues until the enzyme encounters on its way another specific nucleotide sequence in the DNA chain, namely the transcription termination signal (stop signal).
-Upon reaching this point, the polymerase is separated from both the template DNA and the newly synthesized RNA strand.
-During the advancement of the enzyme along the template strand, an RNA-DNA double helix is formed in its active center.
-Behind the polymerase molecule, which has completed its work of synthesizing DNA-RNA, the DNA-RNA helix is immediately restored, and RNA is displaced.
-Each completed RNA strand is separated from the DNA template in the form of a free single-stranded molecule, in which the number of nucleotides ranges from 70 to 10,000.
+The process of elongation of the RNA chain continues until the enzyme encounters on its way another specific nucleotide sequence in the DNA chain, namely the transcription termination signal (stop signal).
+Upon reaching this point, the polymerase separates from both the template DNA and the newly synthesized RNA strand.
+During the movement of the enzyme along the template chain, an RNA-DNA double helix is formed in its active center.
+Behind the polymerase molecule, which has completed its work of DNA-RNA synthesis, the DNA-RNA helix is immediately restored, and the RNA is forced out.
+Each completed RNA chain is separated from the DNA template as a free single-stranded molecule, in which the number of nucleotides ranges from 70 to 10,000.

 Each tRNA can only carry one of the 20 amino acids used in protein synthesis.
-The glycine-carrying transport RNA is referred to as tRNA Gly, etc. There is one type of tRNA for each of the 20 amino acids.
-It is important that each amino acid is covalently attached to a tRNA containing the correct anticodon - a three-nucleotide sequence complementary to the three-nucleotide codon that defines this amino acid in the mRNA molecule.
-Codon-anticodon mating allows each amino acid to be incorporated into the growing protein chain in the order dictated by the mRNA nucleotide sequence.
-So the genetic code is used to translate (translate) the nucleotide sequences of nucleic acids into amino acid sequences of proteins.
+The transfer RNA carrying glycine is referred to as tRNA Gly, etc. There is one type of tRNA for each of the 20 amino acids.
+It is important that each amino acid is covalently attached to the tRNA containing the correct anticodon - a three-nucleotide sequence complementary to the three-nucleotide codon that defines this amino acid into an mRNA molecule.
+The pairing of a codon with an anticodon allows each amino acid to be included in the growing protein chain in the order dictated by the nucleotide sequence of the mRNA.
+So the genetic code is used to translate (translate) the nucleotide sequences of nucleic acids into the amino acid sequences of proteins.

-the mRNA strand is colored red, the ribosomes are blue, and the growing polypeptide chains are green.
+the mRNA strand is colored red, the ribosomes are blue, the growing polypeptide chains are green.
 (Photo by Dr Elena Kiseleva).

-A very energy consuming process.
+A very energy intensive process.
 The formation of each new peptide bond is accompanied by the arrangement of four high-energy phosphate bonds.
-Two of them are consumed to load the tRNA molecule with the amino acid, and two to the synthesis itself in the cycle of reactions occurring on the ribosome.
-At the end of the cycle, peptidyltransferase does not attach an amino acid to the peptidyl-tRNA, but the H2O molecule, due to which the carboxyl end of the growing polypeptide chain is separated from the tRNA molecule - the protein chain is free and enters the cytoplasm.
+Two of them are spent to load the tRNA molecule with an amino acid, and two - for the synthesis itself in the cycle of reactions occurring on the ribosome.
+At the end of the cycle, peptidyltransferase attaches to peptidyl-tRNA not an amino acid, but an H 2 O molecule, due to which the carboxyl end of the growing polypeptide chain is separated from the tRNA molecule - the protein chain is free and enters the cytoplasm.

 Sources: